-futhark run <program.fut>
+futhark run [options...] <program.fut>

-Execute the given program by evaluating the main function with arguments read from standard input, and write the results on standard output.
+Execute the given program by evaluating an entry point (main by default) with arguments read from standard input, and write the results on standard output.

 futhark run is very slow, and in practice only useful for testing, teaching, and experimenting with the language.
 The #[trace] and #[break] attributes are fully supported in the interpreter.
 Tracing prints values to stdout in contrast to compiled code, which prints to stderr.